sarveshhon/sarveshhon/README.md

 Software Engineer
 -----------------

-I've done Android Development for more than 4yrs now learning Flutter, Go, React and many more cool stuff.
+I've done Android Development for more than 4yrs now learning Golang, and many more cool stuff.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [sarveshhon@gmail.com](mailto:sarveshhon@gmail.com)